Paul30hub/Fourier_transform_drawing/work_organization.md

 ## Work organization
 This document describes the work organization between BURGAT Paul, CORDOVAL Chloë, GUILLAUMONT Pierre and KOAN Kenjy.

+### Koan Kenjy :

+I handled the image processing.
+My task is to take any image, sample its profile by converting it into an X and Y parametric path in order to reconstruct the original image.

 __________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 ### Cordoval Chloë :